analytiq-hub/sigagent.github.io/physics/susskind_statistical_mechanics.md

 * The rules of statistical mechanics are very general.
 You can calculate the expression of pressure in terms of other variables very generally.
 * We would like to calculate the pressure $$p$$ as a function of temperature $$T$$, volume $$V$$, the number of molecules $$N$$.
 * We need principles, and work out the pressure of an ideal gas, not using intuition, but using foundations.
+* There are times when you want to suppress intuition, and work with the mathematics.
+Because you want the rules to be general.
+* Formula Susskind proved when he was young, and he's very proud of it.
 * Express entropy $$E$$ using the partition function

 $$